General Pierre Augustin François de Burcy

 Pronunciation:

-A career soldier, Pierre-Augustin-François de Burcy first entered military service as a gendarme in 1768.
-By the time of the Revolution in 1789, he was still serving as a gendarme but he was then elected a lieutenant in the National Guard of Caen.
+The son of a prosecutor, Pierre Augustin François de Burcy first entered military service as a gendarme in 1768.
+By the time of the French Revolution in 1789, he was still serving as a gendarme but in July he was then elected a lieutenant in the National Guard of Caen.
 In 1791 Burcy was named a lieutenant of the National Gendarmerie and in 1792 he became a Knight of Saint Louis.
-Later that year he was elected a chef de brigade of the 2nd Division of Gendarmerie organized in Lunéville.
+Later that year he was elected a chef de brigade of the 2nd Division of gendarmerie organized in Lunéville.
 Burcy and his men were then sent to serve in the Army of the Moselle.

 Bibliography